 Interns are assigned a primary faculty supervisor for each major neuropsychology rotation.
 Depending upon the rotation, supervisors will be experienced in child, adult, or geriatric neuropsychology.
-We currently have nine neuropsychologists certified by the American Board of Professional Psychology / American Board of Clinical Neuropsychology across the child, adult, and geriatric rotations.
+We currently have 8 neuropsychologists certified by the American Board of Professional Psychology / American Board of Clinical Neuropsychology across the child, adult, and geriatric rotations.
 Each week, the intern will receive at least 2 hours of individual assessment supervision in addition to approximately 2 hours of group supervision as part of the weekly Neuropsychology Case Seminars.
 Individual supervision provides an opportunity for intensive, one-on-one discussion and case conceptualization with a faculty member.
-Group supervision provides an opportunity to interact with Neuropsychology Residents (Fellows), Practicum Students, and Faculty.
+Group supervision provides an opportunity to interact with neuropsychology residents (fellows), practicum students, and faculty.
 Additional informal supervision regularly occurs as the intern manages the demands of clinical services.

 The format for supervision during the minor treatment rotations varies with the setting, the supervisor, and the intern’s needs, and may include individual or group supervision, review of process notes, use of audio or videotapes, and live supervision and/or co-therapy.
 In addition to its focus on clinical skill development, supervision also emphasizes consideration of contextual, cultural, and relational factors as they relate to clinical practice.
 Supervision may also include a person of the psychotherapist focus on addressing the trainees’ personal and professional reactions to their patients in order to facilitate an understanding of how these factors may influence clinical encounters with patients.
 Consistent with the internship program’s developmental training framework, supervision typically progresses over the course of the training year from a more didactic focus on specific clinical skill building processes to an increased focus on supporting the development of professional autonomy and clinical decision-making.
 The long term psychotherapy cases are supervised on an individual basis, or in a group format (1 hour weekly group supervision).

-Training expands the intern’s existing knowledge base in general clinical psychology, psychopathology, neuroanatomy, neuropathology, and the neurosciences and fosters the intern’s development as a psychology scientist-practitioner.
-Through didactic and experiential training, the intern develops a strong understanding of brain-behavior relationships and furthers his or her knowledge in basic psychological principles, psychometric issues, and general clinical psychology, as well as practice and professional issues.
-A variety of didactic training opportunities are available to the intern including a weekly Neuropsychology Case Seminar during which interns regularly present cases and discuss relevant neuropsychological literature.
-Faculty lectures throughout the year provide advanced instruction in areas relevant to the practice of clinical neuropsychology and guest lecturers provide introduction to neurological and neuroradiological examination techniques including Magnetic Resonance Imaging (anatomical and functional) and electroencephalography.
-Interns also participate in the weekly Psychology Intern Seminar Series and the Family Therapy Case Conference with the general interns on the Grady campus.
-Interns also may attend Neurology, Rehabilitation Medicine, and Psychiatry Grand Rounds, a Pediatric Epilepsy Surgery Conference (during the child rotation), and clinical brain dissections in the Emory Pathology Department (during the adult rotation) and a multi-disciplinary Dementia Diagnosis Consensus Conference (during the geriatric rotation).
+A variety of didactic training opportunities are available, including a weekly Neuropsychology Case Seminar during which interns regularly present cases and discuss the relevant neuropsychological literature.
+Faculty lectures throughout the year provide advanced instruction in areas relevant to the practice of clinical neuropsychology and guest lecturers provide introductions to neurological and neuroradiological examination techniques including magnetic resonance imaging (anatomical and functional) and electroencephalography.
+Interns also participate in the weekly Psychology Intern Core Seminar with the general and trauma track interns.
+Interns also may attend Neurology, Rehabilitation Medicine, and Psychiatry Grand Rounds, a Pediatric Epilepsy Surgery Conference (during the child rotation), and clinical brain dissections in the Emory Pathology Department (during the adult rotation), and a multi-disciplinary Dementia Diagnosis Consensus Conference (during the geriatric rotation).

-Participation in the Neuropsychology Case Seminars, Psychology Intern Seminar, Family Therapy Case Conference, and brain dissection is mandatory.
+Participation in the Neuropsychology Case Seminars, Psychology Intern Core Seminar, and brain dissection is mandatory.
 Interns must also select and attend a minimum of one additional training activity each week.

-Participation in research is not a requirement of the neuropsychology internship track, however research opportunities do exist for interns interested in pursuing eventual academic careers.
+Because the internship experience is primarily a clinical training year, participation in research is not a requirement of the program.
+However, as Emory is a major research institution, research opportunities do exist for interns interested in pursuing eventual academic careers.
 Interns are familiarized with ongoing funded and unfunded faculty research and are encouraged to develop a mentor relationship with one or more faculty.
 Interns may elect to work with faculty on ongoing or new research projects outside of their normal clinical hours.
 Interns who are interested in applying to the Pediatric Neuropsychology Postdoctoral Fellowship through CHOA are encouraged to develop a research area of interest.